andrewinnocent/tictactoeproject/README.md

 I started the project by working on some authentication as that was relatively fresh from what we learned that week.
 From there, I made several attempts at the game logic.
 Setting up the game board was easy, but everything else took much effort.
 White boarding helped plan out the events that make up the game.
 Translating the events to JavaScript was the most time-consuming part of the project for me.

-Overall, I’m pleased with the experience and got close to finishing all the requirements.
+Overall, I’m pleased with the experience.
 Three weeks ago I barely knew what JavaScript was - so it’s a “win” for me!

 ## Technologies Used
 - HTML